Guide to Common File Types Used in Satellite Imagery

 • Geotiff imagery can be used for advanced research and scientific purposes.

 • Because of the size of data in this file format, it isn’t viewable with many conventional imagery software.
-Therefore, you may need a secondary program, such as Google Earth Pro or QGIS, to effectively view and work with this file type.
+Therefore, you may need a secondary program, such as QGIS, to effectively view and work with this file type.
 For additional information on how to open and view this file type see “Our favourite free satellite imagery viewers “.

 Variations you may see: